Blog Article

 What Parts of a Divorce Decree Can Be Modified?

 After a divorce, only certain parts of the divorce decree can be modified.
-This can only come about due to one of the two reasons listed above: The change must be substantial, or the change must be mutually agreed upon by both parties.
+This can only come about due to one of the two reasons listed above: The change must be substantial, or both parties must mutually agree upon the change.

 Child Custody and Visitation Modification